 2. Remove the fear of late deliveries

-When shopping online for Christmas gifts, one of the biggest customer fears is not receiving their purchase in time for the actual holiday.
+When shopping online for Christmas gifts, one of the biggest customer fears is not receiving their purchase in time for the day itself.

-Offering details about shipping time estimates and guaranteed delivery dates can go a long way in making customers more comfortable about buying from your store.
+Including details about shipping time estimates and guaranteed delivery dates in your Christmas newsletters can go a long way in making customers feel more comfortable buying from your store.
 In fact, 83% of shoppers said they expect to see a guaranteed delivery date from retailers.

 So, be your customers’ Christmas savior this year!
 Make their lives easier by reassuring them that their carefully curated gifts will make it under the tree in time for Christmas and they will be sure to reward you for it.